800-847-5290

 Formula – Required Shrinkwrap Width = (Above the Rail Measurement + Below the Rail Measurement + Tuck & Fusing) * 2

 Boats under 25’ in length may consider measuring from stern to bow with a path above the highest point on the boat, then adding a minimum of 6 inches of tucking and fusing at both ends.
-This method allows you to pull the shrinkwrap sideways over the boat so that the width covers the length of the boat.
+This method allows you to pull the shrinkwrap sideways over the boat so that the width covers the boat's length.

 See all of our shrink wrap sizes!